zikula/zikula-docs/Users Manual/5_6_Templating.rst

     }

-So lets add a modifier that bolds the date if it is this month.
-Clearly an active user.
+So lets add a modifier that bolds the date if it is less than 30 days ago; clearly an active user.
 Place the following code in a text file and then save it as modifier.activeuser.php in the StrainID2/templates/plugins directory.

 ::